A+ A A-

 Staffing

-Our district employs over 800 staff members - excluding substitutes and part-time coaches.
-Approximately 398 certificated staff are employed -- 73 percent of whom hold master’s degrees.
+Our district employs nearly 800 staff members - excluding substitutes and part-time coaches.
+Approximately 378 certificated staff are employed with 285 holding master’s degrees.
 Each year more than 1,000 volunteers team to provide learning opportunities for students.

 Local Levy Support